NaserKa/microservices-kafka-shop-app/README.md

 ### Retry Pattern ###
 For various reasons, it is possible to use the following functions when processing messages lead to mistakes by the consumer.
 Often, either a service is not available or the message format was selected incorrectly.
 Therefore a Retry Pattern for handling errors was created for this problem.
-In the following, the Retry Pattern from Fig. 4.6 is explained.
+In the following, the Retry Pattern from figure below is explained.

 1. The application receives a message from a Topic
 2. an error occurs during the processing of the message, the message is sent to a re-delivery topic